 After the bunches were completely dry, we wrapped them in pieces of kraft paper and stored them in plastic Rubbermaid bins until we were ready to use them.

 I mailed two huge boxes of dried goodies to my friend Nina in Vermont, who makes the sweetest little dried wreaths that she sells at craft fairs in New England.
 I divided the rest among the team, and the ladies had fun crafting with them.

 What got me going on the dried flower bandwagon in the first place was my flower friend Siri Thorson.

 Siri lives on one of the most remote San Juan islands and travels between her family’s farm and destinations worldwide arranging flowers.
-Siri makes the most stunning works of art from dried flowers that she grows on her family’s farm and ships them nationwide around the holidays.
+She makes the most stunning works of art from dried flowers that she grows on her family’s farm and ships nationwide around the holidays.

-Pictured are some of Siri’s incredible everlasting wreaths.
+Pictured are some of Siri’s everlasting wreaths.
 Aren’t they amazing?

-After flowers are harvested, you’ll want to remove all of the foliage and leaves on the stem because they will turn brown and funky when they dry.
-I skipped this step on about half of our dryables and I regretted it later because they looked dead and cruddy.
+- After flowers are harvested, you’ll want to remove all of the foliage and leaves on the stem because they will turn brown and crispy when they dry.

 I’d love to hear what you think about dried flowers.
-Are you adding any to your cutting garden this season or do you think they are tacky and dated?
+Are you adding any to your cutting garden this season, or do you think of them as tacky and dated?
 If you’re a dried flower fan, I’d love to know your favorite varieties for drying and any resources that you’d recommend for beginners.

-Lastly, if you feel like this information is helpful, I would love it if you would share it with your friends.
+Lastly, if you find this information helpful, I would love it if you’d share it with your friends.